OSCE: General Information

 Format

-A typical Foundations OSCE station with a standardized patient will include 2 minutes to read instructions and 11 minutes with the patient.
-Some stations may be shorter depending on the nature of the case.
+A typical Foundations OSCE will have at least one standardized patient encounter.
+Each standardized patient encounter will include 2 minutes to read instructions and 18 minutes with the patient.

 Timing